hahamidi/Me_if_I_Were_an_LLM/readme.md

    * Fine-tune model
    * Interactively query it

-## Output Example
+## Output Sample

 ```
+user
-User: What is your PhD research focus?
+What is your current research focus in his PhD program?
-Model: My research focuses on [your real answer from CV].
+assistant
+My current research focus is Computer Vision.
 ```